20lives/dmote/doc/options.md

 #### Parameter `vertical-offset`

 A vertical offset in mm shared by all finger cluster keys.
 This ultimately controls the overall height of the keyboard.

-#### Parameter `tenting`

-An angle in radians.
-The tenting angle controls the overall left-to-right tilt of each half of the keyboard.

 #### Parameter `matrix-columns`